ID-PaS+ : Identity-Aware Predict-and-Search for General Mixed-Integer Linear Programs: Introduction

+Careful analysis of real-world Parametric MIPs---such as those governing power systems~\cite{bani2025decomposition}, supply chains~\cite{erraqabi5}, planning~\cite{cai2025neuro}, scheduling~\cite{ye2025cornell}, and rail networks~\cite{kim2025practice}---reveals two critical, shared properties.
+First, a substantial fraction of their variables take a value of exactly \textit{zero} in optimal or high-quality solutions~\cite{erraqabi1}.
+Second, because they model slowly changing physical infrastructures, the \textit{identity} of the variables remains consistent across instances (e.g., a specific variable always represents the same factory or train route, even as daily demand fluctuates)~\cite{akhlaghi2025propel}.

+The first observation is the key to extending \textsc{PaS} to general integer optimization.
+Predicting the exact value of a general integer variable is computationally inefficient and highly susceptible to error.
+However, by shifting the focus specifically to predicting which variables are \textit{exactly zero}, we can drastically prune the search space with high confidence.
+A non-zero value in real-world settings typically represents an active, costly decision (e.g., opening a facility or allocating a discrete batch of resources); consequently, the vast majority of available options remain unselected.
+Focusing on zero-values not only improves the model's accuracy by targeting the most common state, but it also provides the exact mechanism needed to generalize the \textsc{PaS} framework from strictly binary settings to general integer problems.

+Equally critical is the second observation regarding variable identity, which is essential for cross-instance generalization.
+Standard Graph Neural Networks (GNNs) represent MIPs as bipartite graphs and operate under permutation invariance.
+Consequently, they fail to recognize that ``variable 1'' in today's instance structurally corresponds to ``variable 1'' in tomorrow's instance.
+In real-world parametric MIPs, retaining this identity mapping is highly informative, as certain physical components consistently exhibit similar historical behaviors.
+By injecting identity-aware positional embeddings into the graph formulation, the model can learn and leverage these variable-specific historical priors, vastly improving its predictive accuracy on unseen instances drawn from the same underlying infrastructure.

-This paper proposes \textsc{ID-PaS}, a simple yet effective identity-aware framework that encodes variable identity and improves cross-instance generalization. \textsc{ID-PaS} generalizes the PaS approach to general MIPs by smartly predicting zero-valued integer variables, avoiding the combinatorial burden of predicting all integer values.
-Compared to standard permutation-invariant graph networks, which cannot leverage these properties, and standard graph attention networks, which are permutation-invariant and therefore cannot recognize that “variable 1” in one instance corresponds to “variable 1” in another, \textsc{ID-PaS} incorporates identity-aware features to improve cross-instance generalization.
-The paper applies \textsc{ID-PaS} to two large-scale real-world problems and demonstrates consistent performance improvements across all benchmarks over Gurobi and PaS.
+Building on these two insights, this paper proposes \textsc{ID-PaS+}, a simple yet effective identity-aware framework that successfully bridges the gap between binary-only problems and general integer MIPs. \textsc{ID-PaS+} generalizes the \textsc{PaS} approach to general MIPs by smartly predicting zero-valued variables, avoiding the combinatorial burden of predicting all integer values.
+Compared to standard permutation-invariant graph networks, \textsc{ID-PaS+} incorporates identity-aware features to improve cross-instance generalization.
+Evaluated on three large-scale, real-world industry problems, \textsc{ID-PaS+} demonstrates consistent and significant performance improvements over both standard Gurobi and the original \textsc{PaS} framework.